spectrocloud/librarium/content/docs/06-integrations/00-kubevious.md

 This integration deploys the following components:

-* Deployment.
+* Deployment
-* MySql DB.
+* MySql DB
-* UI.
+* UI
-* Parser.
+* Parser

 # Ingress

-Follow below steps to configure Ingress on Kubevious
+Follow the steps below to configure Ingress on Kubevious:

-1. Change kubevious.ui.svcType from "LoadBalancer" to "ClusterIP" (line #60)
+1. Change kubevious.ui.svcType from "LoadBalancer" to "Cluster IP".

-2. Ingress (line #118)
+2. Ingress
-   * Enable Ingress; Change enabled from false to "true"
+   * Enable Ingress; change enabled from false to "true"
    * Set Ingress rules like annotations, path, hosts, etc.

-With these config changes, you can access Kubevious service on the Ingress Controller LoadBalancer hostname / IP
+With these config changes, you can access the Kubevious service on the Ingress Controller LoadBalancer hostname/IP.

 ## References